0x00000002/token-staking/audit/use_cases.md

 - Actor has CLAIM_CONTRACT_ROLE
 - Contract is not paused
-- Tokens have been transferred to vault prior to call
+- Tokens have been transferred to vault prior to call (by claiming contract)
 - Amount is greater than zero
 - Staker address is valid